12 High-Kicking Facts About the Radio City Rockettes

 More than 2 million people see the Radio City Rockettes's Christmas Spectacular show each season—and it’s a wonder you have to see to believe.
 Here are some things you might not have known about the leggy dance company, which has become synonymous with the magic of the holiday season.

-Nope, this wasn’t always a Midtown Manhattan production.
+Nope, the Radio City Rockettes weren’t always a Midtown Manhattan attraction.
 The Rockettes launched in 1925 as the Missouri Rockets, a Follies-style dance troupe out of St. Louis.
 Creator Russell Markert got the idea after he was impressed by the UK precision dance troupe in 1922’s Ziegfeld Follies.
 “If I ever got a chance to get a group of American girls who would be taller and have longer legs and could do really complicated tap routines and eye-high kicks,” he once said, “they’d really knock your socks off.”

 Theater magnate S.L. (“Roxy”) Rothafel caught a show while the group toured in New York and hired the dance team—then a group of 16 women—for his Roxy Theater (demolished in 1961, it stood at 50th Street and Seventh Avenue).
 The dance company went through a few names—the Roxyettes, the American Rockets, and even the Rosettes—before Roxy found a moniker and location that stuck.